YuanlongLiu/SigMod/README.md

 **Motivation:** Apart from single marker-based tests classically used in genome-wide association studies (GWAS), network-assisted analysis has become a promising approach to identify the joint effect of multiple genetic factors on disease.
 To date, most network-assisted methods aim at finding genetic units connected in a background network, whatever their density or strength of connections.
 This can hamper the findings as sparse connections are non-robust against noise from either the GWAS results or the network resource.

 **Results:** We developed SigMod, a novel and efficient method that integrates GWAS results with gene network to identify a strongly interconnected gene module enriched in high association signals.
-SigMod identifies the gene module by solving the optimization problem:
+SigMod identifies a gene module by solving the optimization problem:

 * `maxmize: obj(u) = c'u + \lambda u'Au + \eta |u|,`

-where `u` is a vector of binary variables to be optimized. `u=1` means a gene is selected and `u=0` otherwise. `c` is a vector of gene scores, can be computed from the GWAS results using gene-based methods. `A` is the adjacency matrix of the gene network. `\lambda` and `\eta` are tuning parameters.
+where `u` is a vector of binary variables to be optimized. `u=1` indicates a gene is selected while `u=0` otherwise. `c` is a vector of gene scores representing the confidence/scale of gene-disease association, which can be computed from the GWAS results using gene-based methods. `A` is the adjacency matrix of the gene network. `\lambda` and `\eta` are tuning parameters.
 The meaning of each term in `obj(u)` is:

-* `c'u`: the combined effect of all selected genes
+* `c'u`: the joint effect of all selected genes
 * ` u'Au`: the overall connection strength among selected genes
 * `|u|`: the number of selected genes